spack/spack-tutorial/tutorial_environments.rst

-But, when we already have installed packages in the environment, we have to force everything in the environment to be re-concretized using ``spack concretize -f``. *Then* we can re-run ``spack install``.
+But, when we already have installed packages in the environment, we have to force everything in the environment to be re-concretized using ``spack concretize --force``. *Then* we can re-run ``spack install``.

 ---------------------------------
 Building in environments
 ---------------------------------

-You've already learned about ``spack dev-build`` as a way to build a project you've already checked out.
-You can also use environments to set up a development environment.
-As mentioned, you can use any of the binaries in the environment's view:
+You can use environments to set up a development environment.
+With the environment activated, you can invoke any programs installed in the environment.
+Suppose you wanted to compile some MPI programs.
+This environment happens to have ``mpicc`` installed:

 .. literalinclude:: outputs/environments/show-mpicc-1.out
    :language: console

-Spack also sets variables like ``CPATH``, ``LIBRARY_PATH``, and ``LD_LIBRARY_PATH`` so that you can easily find headers and libraries in environment.
+In addition, activating the environment has set variables like ``CPATH``, ``LIBRARY_PATH``, and ``LD_LIBRARY_PATH``, so that you can easily find headers and libraries from programs in the environment.

 .. literalinclude:: outputs/environments/show-paths-1.out
    :language: console

-We can use this to easily build programs.
-Let's build a really simple MPI program using this environment.
+Let's use this to build a really simple MPI program.
 Make a simple test program like this one.
 Call it ``mpi-hello.c``.

 .. code-block:: c